spynix/sui/README.md

 effort making them work well.
 Sometimes though, and I know this is just silly and all but... you don't *always* want stuff to look or work just like theirs.
-You try changing **d** which in turn breaks **e**, **f**, **g**, **h**, **i**... either by mucking up the inheritance or worse the actual functionality.
+You try changing **d** which in turn breaks **e**, **f**, **g**, **h**, **i**... either by mucking up the inheritance or worse actual functionality.
 Rather than a fully built framework that you have to work backwards to modify, this is meant to handle only the lowest level of functionality -- just enough for it to work, not enough to be cool -- and then be built up from that point.